cesar-douady/open-lmake/doc/src/lmake_module.md

 - The value is a `dict` composed of:
   - `ok`:       `True` if the dep is built with no error, `False` if the dep is built in error, `None` if the was not built.
   - `checksum`: The checksum computed after the dep (unless `ok` is `None`) (cf. *xxhsum(1)*).
-  - `rule`:     The rule name of the job that has generated the dep one exists.
-  - `special`:  The special nature (e.g. `src`).
-  - `stems`:    A `dict` mapping stem names to stem values if the rule is a plain rule.

 If `read`, report an actual read of `deps`.
 Default is just to alter associated flags.